miafuentes30/command-line-clue/game/notebook.md

 ## Weapons
 - [ ] Magnifying Glass
-- [ ] Glass Bottle
+- [X] Glass Bottle
 - [ ] Walking Stick

 ## Notes
 *Use this space to record your findings and deductions...*

+En playground esta glass bottle (park-playground)

-Location of the crime is still unknown - the room must have been empty when it happened...
+ocation of the crime is still unknown - the room must have been empty when it happened...